By Helen Booth

 Use clear containers for items you use the most

-Clear containers such as mason jars and glass Tupperware have surged in popularity in recent years, and for good reason.
+Clear storage containers, such as mason jars and glass or plastic containers have surged in popularity in recent years, and for good reason.
 Keeping the food items you use the most, such as pasta, potatoes, or cereals, in clear containers —be it a jar or a clear basket—is an easy way to source an item simply when you need it.
 It can also be a real space-saver, allowing you to get rid of bulky cardboard boxes.

 Once you've sorted the items you use most into clear containers, make sure to follow our earlier tip of placing them in the most easily reachable space, so you don't waste time and effort searching for them.